steveicarus/iverilog/Documentation/usage/vvp_flags.rst

 effect behavior of the vvp runtime engine, including preparation for simulation.

+* -i

+  This flag causes all output to <stdout> to be unbuffered.

 * -l<logfile>

   This flag specifies a logfile where all MCI <stdlog> output goes.
 Specify